Sign Up for a Free Account

 Overview

-Patent foramen ovale is a prevalent congenital cardiac defect, occurring in about 25% of the general population.
+Patent foramen ovale is a prevalent congenital cardiac defect, occurring in about 25% of the population.
 Although it is generally asymptomatic, studies have found associations between patent foramen ovale with ischemic stroke and migraine.
-The best management strategy for ischemic stroke in the setting of patent foramen ovale has historically been controversial; however, several randomized controlled trials have bolstered the evidence for device intervention in the secondary prevention of ischemic stroke.
+The best management strategy for minimizing the risk of ischemic stroke in the setting of patent foramen ovale has long been debated; more recent randomized controlled trials have supported patent foramen ovale intervention in specific instances for the secondary prevention of ischemic stroke.

 Key points